-CHARLES R. CARTER, (65), Retired as Minister of the Forest Hills Presbyterian Church, High Point, North Carolina, and now resides in Blowing Rock, North Carolina.
-He was Minister of the Forest Hills Presbyterian Church from 1967 to 1997.
-He has been a Director of the Company since 1982, and is a member of the Audit Committee, the Compensation Committee and the Incentive Stock Option Committee (Chair).
+CHARLES R. CARTER, (66), Retired Minister of the Forest Hills Presbyterian Church, High Point, North Carolina, which position he held from 1967 to 1997.
+He has been a Director of the Company since 1982, and is a member of the Audit Committee, Compensation Committee and Incentive Stock Option Committee (Chair).

-JERRY W. ELLER, (57), Executive Vice President of Unifi, Inc., Yadkinville, North Carolina.
+JERRY W. ELLER, (58), Executive Vice President of Unifi, Inc., Yadkinville, North Carolina.
 He has been an Executive Officer of the Company since 1981, a Director of the Company since 1985, and is a member of the Executive Committee.

-KENNETH G. LANGONE, (62), an Investment Banker and Managing Director of Invemed Associates, Inc., an investment banking firm, New York, New York, since 1974.
-He is a Director of DBT Online, Inc., St. Jude Medical, The Home Depot, Inc., and United States Satellite Broadcasting Company, Inc. He has been a Director of the Company since 1969 and is a member of the Audit Committee and the Compensation Committee (Chair).
+KENNETH G. LANGONE, (63), an Investment Banker, President and Chief Executive Officer of Invemed Associates, Inc., an investment banking firm, New York, New York, since 1974.
+He is a Director of DBT Online, Inc., The Home Depot, Inc., and TRICON Global Restaurants.
+He has been a Director of the Company since 1969, and is a member of the Compensation Committee (Chair).